 Did whale spray kill Beth’s cell phone?

-We don’t know who shot Elvira, or why.
+We don’t know who shot Elvis, or why.
 There appear to have been no witnesses, but we understand there is an open criminal investigation.

-Somehow, in carrying Elvira down the beach, Beth’s cell phone absorbed a fatal dose of salty moisture, perhaps from whale spray––she did not drop it.
+Somehow, in carrying Elvis down the beach, Beth’s cell phone absorbed a fatal dose of salty moisture, perhaps from whale spray––she did not drop it.

 Now ANIMALS 24-7 needs your help, for all the whales, eagles, and other animals we help and speak for, around the clock.